rolancon/key-value/README.md

 ### String

-The string datatype consists of one or more Minicode characters, and can be denoted in several different ways.
+The string datatype consists of one or more Lazycode or Minicode characters, and can be denoted in several different ways.
 In all cases whitespace before and after the actual string is not included.

-It can be encoded as literal printable ASCII characters on a single line:
+It can be encoded as literal printable ASCII characters on a single line (this only uses characters from the character set of Lazycode):

-    str = this is 1 line with: numbers, letters and 2 symbols
+    str = this is 1 line with numbers, letters and 2 symbols.

 The syntax of the string datatype is extended to support the character set of Minicode, which means uppercase letters and shifted symbols from the keyboard are also allowed in a value: